Ukrainian Institute presented 5 film producers at the European Film Market (EFM) of the 73rd Berlin International Film Festival.

 The participants were selected by the festival’s organizers from the long–list made by the Ukrainian Institute.

-The delegation will include Maksym Asadchyi, Denys Ivanov, Maksym Nakonechnyi, Yuliia Sinkevych, and Viktoria Khomenko.
-This year EFM will be held from 16 to 22 February.
+The delegation included Maksym Asadchyi, Denys Ivanov, Maksym Nakonechnyi, Yuliia Sinkevych, and Viktoria Khomenko.
+In 2023 EFM took place from 16 to 22 February.

-The selected producers will present their projects to the international professional community, as well as establish valuable professional contacts.
+The selected producers presented their projects to the international professional community, as well as established valuable professional contacts.

 When forming the long-list of candidates, the Ukrainian Institute considered the professional qualities of the producers and the availability of co-production projects in development, as well as the already confirmed participation of producers in the film market programmes based on data from Berlinale Talents, Berlinale Co-Production Market and selection for pitching at the Odesa International Film Festival with projects in development.